 Lecture Programme

-Currently we offer a lecture programme which starts each October.
-Monthly talks are scheduled throughout the winter, and are usually held in the Zoology Building, University of Aberdeen, on Tillydrone Road.
+Currently we offer a lecture programme which runs each October through may.
+Talks are on the second Thursday of the month at 1930 and are held in the Zoology Building, University of Aberdeen, on Tillydrone Road.
 Topics are varied, but concentrate on horticulture and the natural world.

-Please see below for the latest programme.
-Talks are usually on the second Thursday of the month at 1930.
+Entry is free for members of the Friends.
+Non-members are welcome to join for a £3 donation to help support the lecture series and the Garden.
 Refreshments are provided afterwards, and Friends are encouraged to socialise and have the opportunity to chat to the speaker.

 ONLINE ONLY ON TEAMS